Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus alternatives like queue_list or system_status.
-The description implies it is for stuck items, but lacks clear context or exclusions.
+No guidance is provided on when to use this tool versus alternatives.
+The description implies it's for stuck items but lacks explicit context or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.